Kroštule are a traditional pastry originating from Istria and Dalmatia by deep-frying ribbon-shaped dough.

 3. Roll out the dough into a 5 mm rectangular sheet and with a pastry wheel cut out strips around 15 (length) x 3 cm (width) in size.

 4. Shape the strips into ribbons and deep fry in hot oil.

-5. After around 4-5 minute of frying when they turn golden brown taken them out and let cool.
+5. After around 4-5 minutes of frying when they turn golden brown take them out and let cool.
 Sprinkle with icing sugar and serve.